L’Enclos de la Daby

 INSURANCE The property has a ‘multirisque habitation’ insurance, but this does not cover contents or belongings, so it’s worth taking out your own insurance.

-SHOPPING Le Beausset has two main supermarkets open most days in high summer and lots of food and other shops, and a launderette.
+SHOPPING Le Beausset has two main supermarkets open every day; Casino is open Saturdays 8.00- 20.30 and Carrefour open Saturdays 8.30-20.00 in summer.
 The main market takes place on Friday morning, with a small one on Sundays, and fruit and veg are sold most mornings in the Place de la Poste.
 Toulon has a market every day except Monday and good clothes shops, cinema (including one tending to show the latest English films in English), an opera house, etc.

 WINE The local Bandol wine is of an extremely high caliber (the rose is especially well known).
 There are many vineyards around the local area where you can do wine tastings.
 You can get a guide with map to these at the village tourist office.
 There is also a center for Bandol wine in Bandol opposite the Casino which is a good place to taste a variety of the local wine.
 They also have the guides to Bandol wine as well as the Cote de Provence wine.
 This covers a wider area and wine can be cheaper.
 The cheapest way to buy wine is in 5 or 10 liter 'bag-in-box'.